Could your friends be a bad influence? Here are the signs that you are in bad company and tips on how to deal with toxic and bad influence friends.

 Many times you’ll feel used, trapped, drained, frustrated, unappreciated, and guilty for what you do with your friends.
 That is when you know you are too good at being influenced.

 The truth is it is not easy to block all the negative people in your life.
 You also need to know that your friends will abandon you when you start moving towards positivity.

 You don’t need to ignore them completely.
 All you have to do is change the frequency of interacting with them.
 Gradually reduce the exposure to these toxic friendships.

 Consider having a few weeks away from them to allow the emotions to subside.
 Then follow minimum interaction in the future.
-Toxic friendships, according to experts at PaperOwl, are like germs in the air: there is no way to avoid them completely.
+Toxic friendships are like germs in the air: there is no way to avoid them completely.
 But you can take the necessary precautions not to come close to dirty places or share drinks with the bad guys.

 Using this strategy, you will reduce the time you spend with the bad people and increase your interactions with positive people.